learn-co-curriculum/dsc-data-viz/README.md

 ![png](index_files/index_5_0.png)

-So above shows the harmonic relationship between variables i.e. the sine wave.
-We can customize the plot further to make it easier to read as below:
+In case you are wondering, the above plot shows a harmonic relationship between two variables i.e. the sine wave.
+You can customize the plot further to make it easier to read.

-Let's provide labels for both axes in the above chart by using `plt.xlabel` and `plt.ylabel`.
-We can also change the size of the plot with `plt.figure(figsize=(a,b))`, where a and b are inches for width and height of the plot.
-Let's see this in action below:
+First, provide some labels for both axes by using `plt.xlabel` and `plt.ylabel`.
+You can also change the size of the plot with `plt.figure(figsize=(a,b))`, where a and b are inches for width and height of the plot.
+Let's see this in action below.

 ```python